-We have audited the basic financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the Town of Windsor, Connecticut as of and for the year ended June 30, 2008, and have issued our report thereon dated December 30, 2008.
-Our audit was performed for the purpose of forming opinions on the financial statements taken as a whole.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the Town of Windsor, Connecticut as of and for the year ended June 30, 2009, and have issued our report thereon dated December 24, 2009.
+Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the Town of Windsor, Connecticut's basic financial statements.
 The accompanying schedule of expenditures of state financial assistance is presented for purposes of additional analysis as required by the State Single Audit Act and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.